Ending the HIV Epidemic in Los Angeles County

-Ending the HIV Epidemic: A Plan for America was announced by the federal administration in February 2019 with implementation beginning in 2020.
-Its goal is to significantly reduce new HIV transmissions and acquisitions to help bring an end to the HIV epidemic.
-To reach this goal, Los Angeles County will need a significant scale up and expanded reach of proven and new interventions to work towards ending the HIV epidemic, once and for all.
+Ending the HIV Epidemic in the U.S. was launched by the federal administration in 2020.
+Its goal is to reduce HIV by 75% by 2025 and 90% by 2030 to end the HIV epidemic.
+To reach this goal, Los Angeles County needs a significant scale-up and expanded reach of proven and new interventions to work towards ending the HIV epidemic.

-Through collaboration with key stakeholders and community partners, the Los Angeles County Department of Public Health (LAC DPH), Division of HIV and STD Programs (DHSP), plans to guide, implement and evaluate activities that enhance the current Los Angeles County HIV portfolio; align our efforts with the four pillars of EHE, and further advance efforts to both prevent new HIV infections and improve HIV-related health outcomes among persons living with HIV.
+Through collaboration with key stakeholders and community partners, the Los Angeles County Department of Public Health, Division of HIV and STD Programs (DHSP), plans to guide, implement, and evaluate activities that enhance the current Los Angeles County HIV portfolio; align strategies with the four pillars of EHE, and further advance efforts to prevent HIV and improve HIV-related health outcomes among persons living with HIV.

-The Ending the HIV Epidemic Plan for Los Angeles County is a living document and includes proposed strategies and activities to be implemented within the first year (2021) and further expanded over the course of the next five years.
+The Ending the HIV Epidemic Plan for Los Angeles County is a living document and includes proposed strategies and activities to be implemented through 2025 and further expanded through 2030.
 The Plan is subject to change based on data, program evaluation and outcomes, and the needs of the communities most impacted by HIV.

 in Los Angeles County